Enjoy a rich, creamy butternut squash soup with cream cheese. It is a cozy dinner, perfect for cool weather. Easy to make, easy to freeze.

 - TASTE and adjust seasonings if needed.

-- GARNISH with pine nuts, freshly ground pepper and green onions.
+- SERVE with a garnish of croutons, roasted pine nuts, or green onions.

 - Vegetable Soup with Ground Beef: Combine tender vegetables and savory ground beef in a flavorful broth to get a mouthwatering vegetable soup with ground beef, packed with vitamins, minerals, and protein.